Witnessing Wills by Video Link

 Government relaxes rules on witnessing Wills during the Covid19 crisis

-The UK Ministry of Justice has announced new rules on witnessing Wills.
-The rules will be introduced in September 2020 and backdated to 31st January 2020.
+The UK Ministry of Justice announced new rules on witnessing Wills in 2020.
+The rules were introduced in September 2020 and backdated to 31st January 2020.
 The change allows a testator’s signature to be witnessed remotely through video conferencing systems, such as Zoom, Facetime, Skype, or similar.

 Background to witnessing Wills by video

 The Wills Act 1837 requires Wills in England and Wales to be signed in the presence of two witnesses.
 Until now that has meant the witnesses must be physically present when a testator signs their Will.

 During the coronavirus lockdown this requirement has presented some difficulties due to the need to socially distance.
 Some legal professionals were suggesting to their clients to use video witnessing even though at that time doing so would not comply with the Wills Act.
 The new rule was introduced by a statutory instrument as a temporary measure designed to deal with the problems presented by lockdown rules.